Das-Kollektiv/tdme2/README.md

         - Logic documentation/comments need to be imported from TDME(-JAVA)
         - A demonstration video
         - Build documentation
+        - A auto build environment (for Windows/AMD64 and Linux/AMD64 for nighly builds)
         - A release plan

     - Technology